AnggaR96s/Reforestation/README.md

-## How come the stadium got hot after the game?
-Because all of the fans left.
+## Which side of the chicken has more feathers?
+The outside.